 Dr. Scott Holub from Weyerhaeuser presented an update on research at the NARA long-term soil productivity site near Springfield OR.
-This presentation is part of a webinar series provided by the McCall Outdoor Science School and is used to bring NARA research directly to …more
+This presentation is part of a webinar series provided by the McCall Outdoor Science School and is used to bring NARA research …more

 NARA researcher Xiao Zhang received a $500,000 five-year Faculty Early Career Development (CAREER) Program award from the National Science Foundation to develop ways to convert lignin into long chained hydrocarbons that could be used for fuel.
 For more information, read the article posted in the WSU news.

 The USDA-NIFA, through NARA, funds research to help expand the array of commercial products produced using post harvest forest residues.
 Experiments to modify the lignin-rich component of wood residuals into …more

 If this question interests you, then a calculator is available to help answer the question.
 NARA member Martin Twer developed a calculator that translates wood weight, general moisture content and species into energy yield (either BTU, joules, calories and watt hour units).
 It will even tell you how much hot water you could expect for your shower.